voltrue2/cluster-mode/README.md

 **NOTE:** If an error object is passed, cluster-module will log an error log and terminates the process with `FATAL ERROR`.

+### .terminate()

+Terminates the worker process that it calls.
+This method is only available in cluster mode worker processes.

 ### .isMaster()

 Returns `true` if your process is in `cluster-mode` (with workers) **and** a master process.